 Endocrine disruption– Chemicals like phthalates and BHA,BHT mimic natural hormones, interfering with the normal function of the hormonal system.

-Heavy Metal contamination– Lead, even in minute amounts can be neuro toxic, possibly contributing to learning, language and behavioural problems and possibly Alzheimers
+Heavy Metal contamination– Lead, Mercury, Aluminum, Cadmium.
+Even in minute amounts can be neuro toxic, possibly contributing to learning, language and behavioural problems and possibly Alzheimers.

 With endless ingredients, it’s impossible to know them all inside and out.
 Some of them may even be considered safe at this point in time, only to be proven otherwise later down the track.
 In the past I’m sure parabens and sodium laureth sulphate were considered safe to use (and still are by some companies)